cottsak/hammerprojectdotcom/_posts/2023-07-28-complexity.markdown

 The best counter to complexity as a new engineer is humility and open mindedness.
 I wish I applied more when I was younger and the more experienced I get, the more I try to focus on these things.
 Learn from clever peers.
 Learn from experienced engineers.

 May The Force be with you. 🙏

+--

+Thank you to JakeGPT, Ruegen and Grug himself for edits, comments and feedback.